zaiisao/Documentation/en/Recording/recording_cpp.md

-### <a name="onLeaveChannel"></a>The Recording Application Leaves the Channel (onLeaveChannel)
+### <a name="onLeaveChannel"></a>Occurs when the Recording Application Leaves the Channel (onLeaveChannel)

-This callback is triggered when the recording application leaves the channel.
+The SDK triggers this callback when the recording application leaves the channel.

 ```
 virtual void onLeaveChannel(agora::linuxsdk::LEAVE_PATH_CODE code) = 0;